-It is really is at moments like this that you start to wish the airlines would abolish serving food in Economy Class.
+It is really at moments like this that you start to wish the airlines would abolish serving food in Economy Class.
 Of course my luck will have it that I usually hold my fork in my left hand, despite the fact that I am left-handed, while the guy on my left holds his on the right.
-But eventually we still manage by coordinating our respective arm movement.
+But eventually we still manage, by coordinating our respective arm movement.

 Eventually, after about an hour of doing a pretty convincing impression of a can of sardines, we begin our descent into London City.
 We approach the city from the southeast and then turn west and then north to approach the airport from the west.
 We make our final turn onto the final approach right above the Shard, which looks close enough to touch from up here.
 And shortly after that we land.
 And I can finally get off the plane.
 Thank God!

 Even so, I think British Airways were pretty good in a) that they managed to secure a replacement for the aircraft originally scheduled to make the flight, and b) the way they handled the irregularity by informing passengers both by SMS and, in more detail, by mail.
-Let’s face it, is this had been SWISS, they probably would have just cancelled the flight without really giving a shit.
+Let’s face it, if this had been SWISS, they probably would have just cancelled the flight without really giving a shit.

 2 thoughts on “WDL for British Airways, Economy Class – Avro RJ85: Zürich to London City”